okta/workflows-templates/workflows/access_Request_With_Slack/readme.md

-# Modernize your access request management with Okta and Slack
+# Modernize your Access Request Management with Okta and Slack

 ## Overview
 Deliver a modern access request experience using the Okta Platform, with a no-code approach and no customizations to the Okta product: